Zoids: Fuzors: Animation

 The computer animation for Fuzors was handled by a new studio, Tokyo Kids.
 The new studio handling the animation resulted in a different art style from what was seen in the previous series, in terms of both human character design and Zoid CG renderings.
 A large proportion of the background objects and scenery were created from 3D models, and many large-scale scenes, particularly those in the 'Zoids Battle Arena', were rendered entirely in 3D.

 Many of the Zoids featured inferior motion to the previous series, with clumsy looking run cycles.
 However, many Zoids also featured greater movement of parts and details.
 Examples include the Fire Phoenix's wing feathers moving as it flies and the wings flapping like a real bird (the model kit's wings could do no such thing), the fins on Gorheks and Gojulas Giga moving as the Zoid walks, and the small antennas on a Dark Horn twitching.
 The series featured more brand new Zoids than any other previous Zoids series, mostly Blox Zoids.
-Additionally, the animators were working on a lower budget than those on the previous shows.

 While the series reused animation models from the earlier shows, several of them were altered.
 New animation models were also created for some previously seen Zoids.
 Examples include: